TcMenu/SimpleCollections/README.md

 There is an example that shows the usage of the circular buffer, but the API is really simple.

-### Creating a circular buffer
+### Creating a circular buffer for storage of bytes (uint8_t)

 We first create an instance and indicate the size needed, the size is fixed and if the writer exceeds the reader, it will wrap and data is lost.
+See further down for circular buffers of more complex types.

     #include <SimpleCollections.h>
     #include <SCCircularBuffer.h>